ironforge-cloud/soldev-ui/README.md

 yarn install
 ```

-2. create a file called `.env.local` to setup the environment and paste following into that:
+2. create a file called `.env.local` to setup the environment.

+Since the `.env.local` file contains secrets, you will have to ask a colleague - Nick Frostbutter or Mike MacCana both have working copies of this file.

+`.env.example` has a version of what it should look like.

 3. Finally, run the development server: